backstage-technical-services/hub/docs/contributing/Development Workflow.md

 When you pick a ticket and mark it as "In Progress", you can start working on it locally.

-All work should be performed on its own branch, based on `master`.
+All work should be performed on its own branch, based on `main`.
 The name of this branch should be all lowercase, use hypens instead of spaces and include the ticket number and a short summary of the work in the following format: